jaythecelt/SimpleApp/readme.md

 ```

 # Summary
 Switching activites in *portrait mode* took 3.314 sec and the UI response to touches was very slow.
 After changing the activites to *landscape* and rerunning the app; switching activities took 0.324 sec and the UI response was as expected.
+The time it takes to switch activities varies quite a bit, occasionally times of over 5 sec were observed.